elfhosted/zyclops/README.md

-# sox
+# zyclops

-A k8s-aware data scraper and search provider
+A k8s-aware data scraper and search provider service.

+## Configuration

+Configuration is done via environment variables.
+Copy `.env.dist` to `.env` and modify as needed: